donkirkby/live-py-plugin/CONTRIBUTING.md

 2. Update the version number and change notes in `about.py` and `pycharm/resources/META-INF/plugin.xml`
 3. Right-click the plugin module in the Project view and select Prepare Plugin Module 'livepy' For Deployment in the context menu.
+It should produce a `livepy.jar` file.
+If it produces `livepy.zip`, look inside to see what extra jar file it included.
 4. Install the new plugin jar into your IntelliJ or PyCharm.
 Sometimes it behaves differently as a jar.
 From the File menu, choose Settings....
 5. Navigate down to the plugins section, click on the gear icon at the top,